ctag/gestum/README.md

 * 3 BNOs + TCA mux is right at the edge of the max power draw for my ftdi cable..
 * Dupont/header connections make i2c unreliable.
 For implementation either solder connections or remove any stress/movement in wire connections.
+* Firmware startup has a ~1 second delay which allows BNOs to boot.
+Is mentioned in the BNO datasheet.